gfsd3v/cat-breed-search/README.md

 Builds the app bundle in production enviroment, ready do be deployed.

 ## Improvement ideas

-- **Tests:** Didn't had the time to add the tests needed, the project could use some basic Jest tests.
 - **Security:** The [.env](https://github.com/gfsd3v/hostgatos-redux/blob/master/.env) file should be listed in the [.gitignore](https://github.com/gfsd3v/hostgatos-redux/blob/master/.gitignore), but I didn't do it because the .env is a mandatory file for running the app in dev mode, if it was a production app the api key would be in the [.env](https://github.com/gfsd3v/hostgatos-redux/blob/master/.env) file.

 ## Stack